 I’d like to be brave enough to…To always show my authentic self, able to speak up and stand up for what is fair.

-Short description of career…Always been in general insurance and now providing analytical solutions to clients within general insurance broking.
+Short description of my career…Always been in general insurance and now providing analytical solutions to clients within general insurance broking.

 I became an actuary because…I was told I’d be a great actuary since I’m good at maths and love the business side of things.